Donte Gamble

-Donte Kavon Gamble (born July 14, 1978) is a former American football defensive back who played one season with the Ottawa Renegades of the Canadian Football League (CFL).
+Donte Kavon Gamble (born July 14, 1978) is an American former professional football defensive back who played one season with the Ottawa Renegades of the Canadian Football League (CFL).
 He first enrolled at El Camino Junior College before transferring to San Diego State University.
 He attended Centennial High School in Compton, California.
 Gamble was also a member of the Calgary Stampeders, Peoria Pirates and Sioux City Bandits.
 He appeared on Michael Irvin's reality show 4th and Long.

-Early years
+Early life

 Gamble was a two-year letterman in football for the Centennial High School Apaches.
 He earned first team all-conference honors at cornerback and punt returner.
 He led the league in punt-return yardage and won the team's big hitter award.
 Gamble also lettered in basketball for the Apaches.

 College career

 Gamble was a two-year starter for the El Camino Junior College Warriors.
 He twice garnered first team all-Mission Conference recognition as a corner and punt returner.
 He also earned coaches first-team all-state honors his sophomore year.

 Gamble transferred to play for the San Diego State Aztecs from 2000 to 2001.
 He played in nine games, starting six, in 2000 before being slowed down due to a knee injury.
 He recorded 28 total tackles, two interceptions, six pass break-ups and two forced fumbles during the 2000 season.
 Gamble played in eleven games in 2001, accumulating 29 kick returns and 27 punt returns.